-In the case of landscape photos, you’d need to go an extra step of chopping off the extras through your phone’s built-in editing suite.
+In the case of landscape photos, you’d need to go the extra step of chopping off the extras through your phone’s built-in editing suite.
 Of course, this method has its share of flaws.
 For one, it generally crops the photos to the specified aspect ratio.
 Secondly, the manual addition can be an exasperating affair.

 Stamp Them All

-Last updated on 03 February, 2022
+Last updated on 29 July, 2023

 The above article may contain affiliate links which help support Guiding Tech.
 However, it does not affect our editorial integrity.
 The content remains unbiased and authentic.